Delicious lamb meatballs in a spiced tomato sauce – perfect for a family meal or a curry tapas party.

 Making curry for the whole family

 In my household we all like varying amounts of spice.
-The boys don’t like anything hot, whereas Jon and I like ours to have a bit of a kick.
+The boys don’t like anything hot, whereas I like mine to have a bit of a kick.

 The sauce for this curry uses a whole green chilli.
 Normally I’d chop the whole thing, seeds and all, and throw it in.
 However, to reduce the heat for the boys, I remove the seeds and the white insides (where the heat is) and just chop the green flesh for the flavour.
 I’ll set aside the insides and then a few minutes before the curry sauce is ready, I’ll set some of the sauce aside for the boys and then add the insides to the pan and simmer for a couple of minutes.

 I also tweak the meatballs.
-For the boys I’ll leave out the chilli powder and chopped red chilli so theirs just has lots of flavour but no heat, whereas ours has a definite kick!
+For the boys I’ll leave out the chilli powder and chopped red chilli so theirs just has lots of flavour but no heat, whereas mine had a definite kick!

 Lamb Meatball Curry